ec1oud/nettebook/kanban.md

 - [ ] DnD to drop multiple files, in both reading and editing modes
 - [ ] table navigation: tab between columns, insert new rows when necessary
 - [ ] table editing features: insert and remove rows etc.
+- [ ] table should initially have a header row (with bold text etc) because headerless tables are impossible
+- [ ] better table formatting
 - [ ] mini-spreadsheet?
 - [ ] dogfood the Qt 6 version
 - [ ] IPFS features without KIO (?)